KCFO: Adult standards and Southern Gospel

-In January 1979, KAKC shocked the Tulsa radio market by dropping Top 40 programming after 21 years.
-It flipped to adult standards.
+In January 1979, KAKC shocked the Tulsa radio market by dropping Top 40 programming after 21 years, and flipped to adult standards.
 But that format was not successful in the ratings, either.
-A year later the station was purchased by the owners of 98.5 KCFO-FM (now KVOO-FM).
+A year later in 1980, the station was purchased by Salem Communications (owner of 98.5 KCFO-FM [now KXBL] at the time).

 New management changed the format on 970 AM to Southern Gospel music and Christian talk programming.

-In 1984, the legendary 970 call letters were changed to KCFO.
-KCFO now has a mix of Christian talk and teaching programs with conservative talk political shows.
-It also carries family financial advice from Dave Ramsey on The Ramsey Show.
+In 1984, the legendary 970 call letters were changed to KCFO and currently has a mix of Christian talk and teaching programs with conservative talk political shows.

+In March 1990, Salem sold KCFO to Friendship Broadcasting for $953,000.

+On July 28, 2015, it was announced that KCFO would be acquired by Stephens Media Group from Friendship Broadcasting for $575,000.